mainzed/labelingsystem-ontology/ls-reference/README.md

 # ls-reference
-A RDF ontology describing the Labeling System
+A RDF ontology describing the Labeling System.